Forced to Flee: Refugee Children Drawing on their Experiences

 This book will shake us to our core and rightly so.
 Here, we are witness to some of the horrifying realities of the lives of children from Syria, South Sudan and Central America, through their drawings and voices.
-These are real children, real people – not fictional characters created in order to make us feel empathetic.
+These are real children, real people – not fictional characters created to make us feel empathetic.
 Their childhood is every bit as precious as our own children’s childhood.
-Their drawings show the appalling impact that conflict and war has had on their lives.
+Their drawings show the appalling impact that conflict and war have had on their lives.
 The images are heartbreaking.
-And yet, amazingly, they also demonstrate huge resilience and determination in the face of appalling suffering and trauma.
+And yet, amazingly, they also demonstrate tremendous resilience and determination in the face of appalling suffering and trauma.
 Perhaps, given the courage of these children, we can hope that a book like this, used wisely in the homes, schools and libraries of peaceful countries, just might make a difference.
-It should be a key critical literacy resource in every classroom and on every teacher education course.
+It should be an essential literacy resource in every classroom and on every teacher education course.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.